wizeline/wize-docs/engineering-culture/open-source-thursday/README.md

 Let's do more for open source!

-**Open Source Thursday** (OST for short) stands as a group of Wizeliners that are enthusiastic about anythig open source.
+**Open Source Thursday** (OST for short) stands as a group of Wizeliners that are enthusiastic about anything open source.

 How does OST work?
 ------------------